OCA/edi/account_invoice_ubl/readme/DESCRIPTION.rst

 * in PDF format with an embedded UBL XML file
 * as an XML file with an optional embedded PDF file

+You can also generate self-billing invoices/debit notes:

+* as an XML file with an optional embedded PDF file

 This module supports UBL version 2.1 (used by default) and 2.0.